molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Similarly, in computer science, a robust program “performs well not only under ordinary conditions but also under unusual conditions that stress its designers’ assumptions.” ([The Linux Information Project](http://www.linfo.org/robust.html)).
 The program does not stop execution when errors occur.
 It does not fail when the input data or user input is invalid or bogus.

 So robustness is all about *making informed assumptions*.
-What happens when the programmer’s assumptions are not met?
+What happens when the developer’s assumptions are not met?
 Let’s look at several concepts of robustness.

 ### Graceful Degradation